BrianLesko/cleanmybuilding-website/homepage.md

 <a id="3"></a>
 <div class="full-width" style="margin-bottom: 50px;"></div>

-## Construction cleaning
+## Construction cleanup
 ---

-We have clean construction sites for hospitals, schools, and offices.
-We will add more content about our expertise in construction cleanup here soon.
+We have managed construction sites for hospitals, schools, and offices.
+With over 25 years of experience, no jobsite is too big a project for us to handle.
 <a id="4"></a>
 <div class="full-width" style="margin-bottom: 60px;"></div>